PetaVision/OpenPV/pv-core/docs/doxygen/src/install_osx.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 ###Install the OMP library ###############
-Download the most recent version of the OpenMP Runtime Library from <https://www.openmprtl.org/download#stable-releases>.
+Download the most recent version of the Intel OpenMP Runtime Library from <https://www.openmprtl.org/download#stable-releases>.
 Make a note of the location of the downloaded file.
 In what follows, we will be using `libomp_20150701_oss.tgz`,
 the most recent version as of this writing; modify as necessary.
 ~~~~~~~~~~~~~~~~~~~~~~~~~{.sh}